tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 : A cargo feature for building, testing, and sharing crates

 Crates
-: A tree of modules that produces a library or executalbe
+: A tree of modules that produces a library or executable

+Modules and use
+: let you control the organization, scope, and privacy of paths : manage namespaces

+Paths
+: A way of naming an item, such as a struct, function, or module

+Cargo workspaces
+: